DataDog/documentation/content/en/api/integrations_webhook/webhooks_get.md

 ---
-title: Get a Webhooks Integration
+title: Get a Webhook for Webhook Integration
 type: apicontent
 order: 21.1
-external_redirect: /api/#get-a-webhooks-integration
+external_redirect: /api/#get-a-webhook-for-webhooks-integration
 ---

-## Get a Webhooks Integration
+## Get a Webhook for Webhook Integration

-Get all Datadog-Webhooks integration information.
+Gets the content of the webhook with the name `<WEBHOOK_NAME>`.

 **ARGUMENTS**: